KartikkYadav/Web-Application-Penetration-Testing/README.md

-# PHP
+# WAPT
-This repository contains a set of PHP scripts and tools designed for ethical hacking, security testing, and cybersecurity education.
-It is intended to help developers and security enthusiasts understand common web vulnerabilities and how to test for them using PHP.
+This repository is a curated collection of tools, resources, and guides for performing Web Application Penetration Testing (WAPT).
+It is designed to help ethical hackers, security researchers, and learners identify, exploit, and mitigate common web vulnerabilities.